Skip to content

 }

-3. Install IDE Extension (Required)
+3. Install IDE Extension for Assistant Handoff (Optional)

 4. Configure Project Settings